MicrosoftDocs/winrt-api/windows.management.policies/namedpolicydata_changed.md

 # Windows.Management.Policies.NamedPolicyData.Changed

 ## -description
-Occurs when the policy is changed.
+Occurs when the MDM policy is changed.

 ## -remarks
-To determine any individual policy's state, the developer must requery any policy in the policy area.
+To determine any individual MDM policy's state, the developer must requery any policy in the policy area.

 ## -see-also